hydroflux/abstractor-ws/README.md

 ## General Information

 - Simplifies the process of creating chain of title, locating property, searching individual names, and downloading & hyperlinking document images.
-- Automates mouseclicks and search functionality in order to remove the possibility for mistyping or "fat-fingering" when searching for documents
+- Automates mouse-clicks and search functionality in order to remove the possibility for mistyping or "fat-fingering" when searching for documents
 - Removes wait times for the user, so that if a website is slow or unresponsive, the burden of time is taken away from the user and placed on the program
 - Creates uniform, consistent output that can be relied on and used for further research and deeper insights
-- Removes the time cost and burden of continual data entry, so that hitorical data professionals can focus on what they're best at
+- Removes the time cost and burden of continual data entry, so that historical data professionals can focus on what they're best at

 ## Video